stefda/action-cloud-run/README.md

 The `cloud sql` input links your service to a CloudSQL instance.
-See the [doc](https://cloud.google.com/sql/docs/mysql/connect-run) that explains what happend behind the scenes.
+See the [doc](https://cloud.google.com/sql/docs/mysql/connect-run) that explains what happens behind the scenes.